How does a debt management plan affect applying for loans?

 How does a debt management plan affect your credit?

-When you set up a debt management plan, you often adjust the terms of your loans, changing their interest rates or how long it will take to pay them back.
-DMPs also frequently involve restricting your future use of credit cards.
+When you establish a debt management plan, you often adjust the terms of your loans, changing their interest rates or repayment timeline.
+DMPs may also involve restricting future use of credit cards.

-Many creditors will report details of your debt management plan to the credit bureaus.
-For example, if you settle for less than you owe, they may report the balance you’re not paying to the credit bureaus.
-Even just lowering the rate of a loan may require that a lender report a portion of the debt as charged-off.
+Many creditors report debt management plan details to credit bureaus.
+If you settle for less than you owe, they may also report the balance you’re not paying to the credit bureaus.
+Even lowering the rate of a loan may result in a portion of the debt being reported as charged-off.
 This has a negative impact on your credit score.

 Alternatives to a debt management plan